susam/mathb/README.md

 through the night, registering a domain name, and setting up a website, MathB.in was released early Sunday morning.

-Over the years, MathB.in evolved significantly.
+Over the years, MathB.in received occasional refinements.
 It was eventually rewritten in Common Lisp, replacing its original PHP implementation.
 For a detailed account of its evolution, see the post [MathB.in Turns Ten][].

 MathB.in remained a useful tool for IRC communities, students, educators, and collaborators for 13 years.
 It was eventually shut